11 Things to Include in Your Influencer Media Kit - and How to Create One for Yourself

 Like any business owner, influencers need to advertise their services.
 Your influencer media kit is one of the most practical advertisements, because you can email them to marketing professionals and influencer marketing agencies.
 The information you include is important, but so is the design: people like to see your sense of style before interviewing.

 Having a media kit also makes you more professional.
 It indicates that you know how many followers you have, an approximate engagement rate, and much more.
 This little document will show that you are much more than a hobbyist who just likes to create.
 You are demonstrating a commitment to promoting yourself and their products in a professional manner.
+Influencer marketing keeps growing, and the latest influencer marketing statistics show why brands keep increasing their budgets, so a polished kit puts you in front of that spend.

 How to Create Your Influencer Media Kit in 5 Easy Steps